Lab Members

 Pamela Fuhrmeister (PhD, 2020): Postdoc, University of Potsdam

-Kim Kabulis (former URA): University of Connecticut
+Arden Ricciardone (former URA): SLP Program, University of Connecticut

 Kathrin Rothermich (Postdoc): Faculty member, East Carolina University

-Cecelia Licktieg (former URA): University of Connecticut
+Stephanie N. Del Tufo(PhD, 2016): Faculty, University of Delaware Cecelia Licktieg (former URA): University of Connecticut

-Xin Xie (PhD, 2015): Faculty Member, University of California Irvine Federico Sorcini (former RA): RA, UMass Medical School
+Karen Aicher (former lab manager): Faculty member, Bridgewater State University Federico Sorcini (former RA): RA, UMass Medical School

-Jennifer Mozeiko(PhD, 2014): Faculty member, University of Connecticut Xinming Zhou (former URA): MS Program, University of Columbia
+Xinming Zhou (former URA): MS Program, University of Columbia

-Illiana Meza-Gonzales(MA, 2016): Job in the real world!
 Lillian Mastrogiovanni (former URA): SLP Program, Southern Connecticut State University

-Alexis Johns(PhD, 2016): Job in the real world!
 Valerie Ferrante (former URA): University of Connecticut

-F. Sayako Earle(PhD, 2016): Faculty, University of Delaware Chelsea Pereira (former URA): University of Connecticut
+Chelsea Pereira (former URA): University of Connecticut

-Stephanie N. Del Tufo(PhD, 2016): Faculty, University of Delaware Cristal Giorio (former RA): PhD, Penn State University
+Cristal Giorio (former RA): PhD, Penn State University

-Karen Aicher (former lab manager): Faculty member, Bridgewater State University Laura Morales (former URA): University of Connecticut
+Laura Morales (former URA): University of Connecticut

 Sophia Arruda (former URA): University of Connecticut